Particular/docs.particular.net/samples/outbox/sqltransport-nhpersistence/sample.md

 ### Prerequisites
  1. Make sure you have SQL Server Express installed and accessible as `.\SQLEXPRESS`.
  2. Create database called `nservicebus`.
- 3. The Outbox feature is designed to provide *exactly once* delivery guarantees without the Distributed Transaction Coordinator (DTC) running.
-Disable the DTC service to avoid warning messages shown in console window.
-If the DTC service is running, you will see `DtcRunningWarning` message when the sample project is started.
+ 3. The [Outbox](/nservicebus/outbox) feature is designed to provide *exactly once* delivery guarantees without the Distributed Transaction Coordinator (DTC) running.
+Disable the DTC service to avoid seeing warning messages in the console window.
+If the DTC service is not disabled, you will see `DtcRunningWarning` message when the sample project is started.

 ### Running the project
  1. Start the Sender project (right-click on the project, select the `Debug > Start new instance` option).
- 2. Start the Receiver project.
- 3. In the Sender's console you should see `Press <enter> to send a message` text when the app is ready.
+ 2. In the Sender's console window you should see `Press <enter> to send a message` text.
- 4. Hit `<enter>`.
+ 3. Start the Receiver project (right-click on the project, select the `Debug > Start new instance` option).
+ 4. In the Sender's console window you should see subscription confirmation `Subscribe from Receiver on message type OrderSubmitted`.
+ 5. Hit `<enter>` to send a new message.

-### Verifying the sample works correctly
+### Verifying that the sample works correctly
- 1. On the Receiver console you should see that order was submitted.
+ 1. On the Receiver console you should see information that an order was submitted.
- 2. On the Sender console you should see that the order was accepted.
+ 2. On the Sender console you should see information that the order was accepted.
- 3. After a couple of seconds, on the Receiver console you should see that the timeout message has been received.
+ 3. After a couple of seconds, on the Receiver console you should see information about receiving timeout message.
  4. Open SQL Server Management Studio and go to the `nservicebus` database.
 Verify that there is a row in saga state table (`dbo.OrderLifecycleSagaData`) and in the orders table (`dbo.Orders`).
  5. Verify that there are messages in the `dbo.audit` table and, if any message failed processing, messages in `dbo.error` table.

 NOTE: The handling code has built-in chaotic behavior.
 There is a 50% chance that a given message fails processing.
 This is to demonstrate how error handling works.
 Since both First-Level Retries (FLR) and Second-Level Retires (SLR) are turned off, the message that couldn't be processed is immediately moved to the configured error queue.

-snippet:RetiresConfigurationXml
-snippet:RetriesConfiguration
+To disable retries use the following snippets: snippet:RetiresConfigurationXml snippet:RetriesConfiguration